frob/frob.github.com/content/posts/2015-10-25-add-an-api-to-your-jekyll-blog.md

     - frontpage
 ---

+Jekyll generates static HTML, which is great until you want a dynamic content listing or a search feature.
+The trick is to also generate a JSON endpoint alongside your HTML -- no plugins required, no server-side code, just Liquid templates outputting JSON instead of markup.
+In this post I will build a RESTful API for a Jekyll blog that works on vanilla GitHub Pages.

 I really like [github pages](https://pages.github.com/).
 I [built my blog on it](https://www.frobiovox.com/posts/2015/01/27/drupal-or-wordpress-why-not-jekyll.html), even though [I host it myself](https://www.frobiovox.com/posts/2015/05/19/setting-up-jenkins-on-1204.html).
-When friends and family ask for me to build them a site [I will point them to github pages](http://wapro.lbtech.org/).
 Markdown is so easy, liquid is so easy.
 What isn't easy is dynamic lists of content.
-A simple list of related content isn't as easy.
-Sure there are ways, but I want to learn [Reactjs](https://facebook.github.io/react/) --so I will build it with that.
+I want to learn [Reactjs](https://facebook.github.io/react/) --so I will build a content listing with that.
 That will require a RESTful API for my content.

 ## The easy way